 Mustard Production in Rajasthan (District-wise analysis):

-Rajasthan secured highest rank in the mustard production due to its favourable agro-climatic conditions and extensive cultivation area.
-The states output of 6.68 million tonnes accounts for nearly half of India’s total production.
-District-wise data reveals remarkable variations in productivity, which is influenced by irrigation access, soil quality, and farming practices.
+Rajasthan is the leading producer of mustard in India, owing to its favourable agro-climatic conditions and extensive cultivation area.
+The state’s output of 6.68 million tonnes accounts for nearly half of India’s total production.
+District-wise data reveals remarkable variations in productivity, which are influenced by irrigation access, soil quality, and farming practices.

-The top five districts of Rajasthan namely Tonk, Alwar, Ganganagar, Bharatpur and Hanumangarh contributes 42.13% of the total state’s mustard output.
+The top five districts of Rajasthan namely Tonk, Alwar, Ganganagar, Bharatpur and Hanumangarh contribute 42.13% of the total state’s mustard output.

 Table 2 Area, production and productivity of mustard in top five districts in Rajasthan (2022-23)